Kandoora: Economy

 The economy of Kandoora is generally agrarian, being derived from agriculture and horticultural produce.
 The horticultural sector is on the rise, with the help of Sher-e-Kashmir University of Agricultural Sciences and Technology of Jammu (SKUAST-J) and Sher-e-Kashmir University of Agricultural Sciences and Technology of Kashmir.
 Many apple orchards are being developed and this sector is expected to boost the local economy.

 The production and sale of Kashmiri handicrafts, such as Kashmiri shawls, is another avenue for earning income available to Kandoorians.

 People and culture

-The village population is almost wholly Muslim and includes adherents of Sunni Islam, schools of Hanafi, Salafism, and Barelvi branches or schools of Islam.
+The village population is Muslim and includes adherents of Sunni Islam, schools of Hanafi, Salafism, and Barelvi branches or schools of Islam.

 Disputes are usually brought before the local jirga to be resolved.
 The jirga is an assembly of local Kandoora chieftains.
 This traditional gathering of leaders has been adapted by Kashmiri Muslims from its origins in erstwhile North-West Frontier Province (NWFP) and Afghanistan.

 The mother tongue of Kandoora locals is Koshur (Kashmiri).
 Several other languages are occasionally used, including Urdu, English, Persian, Arabic and Hindi.

 Demographics

-The majority of adult Kandoora residents work in agriculture and its associated occupations.
+The majority of adult Kandoora residents work or in agriculture and its associated occupations.
 There are some government employees.
 Teenagers and young adults may continue as students, attending further education at institutions in the wider district.